slashben/beat-ac-cosign-verifier/README.md

 Software components should be validated in every step from development to production.
 The integrity of container images is key to ensuring that only verified code is running in a Kubernetes cluster.

 In order to protect the Kubernetes cluster, multiple Admission Controller vendors started to offer policies that can enforce container image signatures.
-In other words, they claim that in order to protect your cluster, you can create a policy to only have validated images running inside the cluster.

 # Image signature validation in admission controllers
 Here is the way signature validation works in admission controllers. (see drawing and steps below)